Optimizing Enrollment in Cardiac Rehab - Part 2, Group Screenings

 Transitioning from individual assessments to group screenings can take three to six months depending on time dedicated to planning and operationalization.
 Costs involved include the printing of materials and time taken for the identification of components repeated with every new patient.

-Some of the strategies above are sourced from AACVPR’s Roadmap to Reform1, of which Moving Analytics is a proud sponsor.
+Some of the strategies above are sourced from AACVPR’s Roadmap to Reform, of which Movn Health is a proud sponsor.
 Check out Part 1, Minimizing Delays and Part 3, Inpatient Liaisons, for additional methods to optimizing cardiac rehabilitation enrollment processes.